2024 Democratic Party presidential primaries: January 2024

 On January 8, New England College hosts a debate between Williamson and Phillips in Manchester, New Hampshire.

 On January 12, mail-in voting for the Democratic caucuses in Iowa begins.

 And on the same day, United States Attorney General Merrick Garland appoints Robert Hur as special counsel in President Biden's handling of classified documents case.

 On January 18, Phillips holds campaign events in Manchester and Hanover, New Hampshire, with 2020 Democratic Primary presidential candidate Andrew Yang.

 The same day, Politico publishes an interview with Democratic Party presidential primary challenger Jason Palmer, in which he touted his status as the youngest Democratic presidential candidate and one of the youngest candidates in either party.
 He called on Biden and all older lawmakers to "pass the torch" to a younger generation of political leaders such as Gretchen Whitmer, Gavin Newsom, or Jared Polis.

 On January 20, Phillips tells Axios that he thinks it would be "impossible" for Biden to do the job for four more years.
 And even being so blunt as to say, "At that stage of life, it is impossible ultimately to conduct, to prosecute the office of the American presidency in the way that this country in the world needs right now.
 That is an absolute truth."

 On January 22, the New Hampshire attorney general's office begins investigating an audio deepfake robocall of President Biden that encouraged people not to vote in the state primary.

 On January 23, President Biden wins the non-binding New Hampshire Democratic primary through write-in votes.
 Biden wins over 60% of the vote.
 Phillips also wins a significant number of votes, winning over 19% of the vote.

 On January 27, President Biden and Congressman Phillips speak at the South Carolina Democratic Party's First-in-the-Nation Celebration dinner in Columbia, South Carolina.

-On January 31, U.S. Senator Tina Smith seends a one-minute video to the Washington Press Club Foundation's annual congressional dinner "roasting" Representative Phillips over his campaign to challenge President Biden for the Democratic Party's nomination for president.
+On January 31, U.S. Senator Tina Smith sends a one-minute video to the Washington Press Club Foundation's annual congressional dinner "roasting" Representative Phillips over his campaign to challenge President Biden for the Democratic Party's nomination for president.